French frigate Méduse (1810): Raft

 Plan du Radeau de la Méduse, au moment de son abandon ("Plan of the Raft of the Medusa at the moment of its abandonment"), frontispiece to Naufrage de la frégate Méduse by Alexandre Corréard and Jean-Baptiste Henri Savigny.
 Paris 1818, Bibliothèque nationale.

 Méduse was not carrying enough lifeboats to transport all of the passengers to safety in a single trip.
 Instead, it was proposed that the ship's launches should ferry the passengers and crew to shore, 50 km away, in two separate trips.
 Numerous ideas for lightening Méduse in an effort to lift her off the reef were also proposed, such as building a raft so cargo could be safely removed.

 A raft measuring 20 m long and 7 m wide was soon constructed with salvaged wood planks and was nicknamed "la Machine" by the crew.
 On 5 July, a gale developed and Méduses battered hull began to break up.
 The passengers and crew panicked, and Chaumareys decided to evacuate the frigate immediately rather than enact the original plan to make two trips.
 The raft was hastily repurposed for moving passengers and the Méduses longboats were rigged to tow it behind them; this left 146 men and 1 woman on an improvised craft that struggled to hold their weight.
 The raft could carry few supplies, had no means of steering, no navigational tools, and took on water easily.
 Seventeen men, fearing disaster, chose to stay with the sinking Méduse and await rescue.

 The crew in the launches soon found that pulling the raft slowed them down considerably and became worried that the passengers might overwhelm them.
 After travelling only a few kilometers, they cut the tow line and abandoned the raft's occupants.
 (Note: According to some sources, Governor Schmaltz's boat was first to drop the tow line to the raft.)
 The lifeboats, which carried the captain, Governor Schmaltz, and other high-ranking persons, were the first to reach the coast of Africa.
 Most of the boats' survivors made it to safety in French Senegal, though some died as they travelled overland.

 On the raft, the situation deteriorated rapidly.
 Instead of water, only wine had been packed; drunken fights broke out between the officers and passengers on one hand, and the sailors and soldiers on the other.
 On the first night adrift, 20 men were killed or committed suicide.
 A storm then hit, and more survivors were either trampled to death in a panic or swept overboard to drown.
-Rations dwindled rapidly; by the fourth day there were only 67 people left alive on the raft, and some resorted to cannibalism (as part of the custom of the sea) to survive.
+Rations dwindled rapidly; by the fourth day there were only 67 people left alive on the raft, and some resorted to cannibalism at sea to survive.
 On the eighth day, the fittest decided to throw the weak and wounded overboard, leaving just 15 men remaining, all of whom survived another four days until their rescue on 17 July by the brig Argus, which accidentally encountered them.